Communication Studies (CMNS) 402

 - Part B: Critical Views: Media Flows and Transnationalization

 - Part B: Dependence and Sovereignty: Canada

 Unit 3: Global Networks and Flows: America and the World

 - Part B: Beyond America: Developing Media Flows

 - Part B: Ethnic, Minority, and Special-Interest Media Production

 - Part B: Popular Culture, Transnationalization, and Identity

-To receive credit for CMNS 402, students must complete all of the assignments and achieve a grade of at least fifty percent on each of them.
+To receive credit for CMNS 402, students must complete all five of the assignments and achieve a course composite grade of at least D (50 percent).
 There is no final exam.
 The weighting of the assignments is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 McPhail, T. L., and Phipps, S. (2020).
 Global communication: Theories, stakeholders and trends (5th ed.).
 Wiley-Blackwell.